What are the different Xbox One models?

 View all advice guides

-There are currently two different Xbox One models, the Xbox One and the Xbox One S, with another, the One X, soon to be released.
-The original Xbox One, though still available, is generally being phased out and replaced by the Xbox One S. The S is slightly smaller, has slightly quicker processing power, is capable of playing games in HDR and also offers 4K output for Blu-Ray films.
+There are currently three different Xbox One models; the Xbox One, the One S, and the One X. The original Xbox One, though still available, is generally being phased out and replaced by the Xbox One S. The S is slightly smaller, has slightly quicker processing power, is capable of playing games in HDR and also offers 4K output for Blu-Ray films.
 The One X possesses greater graphical and processing capabilities, and is the top of the range model.

 In this article, we’ll break down which Xbox One model does what, and which is the one for you.